Syrian forces enter strategic town east of Idlib | DW | 05.02.2020

 The UN envoy for Syria, Geir Pedersen, is set to report on the situation in Idlib at the meeting.
 The US has also voiced its concern over the current state of affairs, with James Jeffrey, the top US envoy to Syria, telling reporters that the Russians were increasingly violating the terms of their mutual de-escalation agreement in northeastern Syria.

-Turkish President Recep Tayyip Erdogan has awarned on Wednesday, "If the [Syrian] regime does not pull back, Turkey will be obliged to take matters into its own hands."
+Turkish President Recep Tayyip Erdogan warned on Wednesday that, if the Syrian regime did not pull back, Turkey would take matters into its own hands.

-UN Secretary-General Antonio Guterres also called for a "cessation of hostilities" between Turkey and Syria, at a recent press briefing at the UN headquarters in New York on Tuesday.
+UN Secretary-General Antonio Guterres, meanwhile called for a "cessation of hostilities" between Turkey and Syria, at a recent press briefing at the UN headquarters in New York on Tuesday.

 lc/rc (AFP, Reuters, dpa)